Council emergency plans

 Major emergency plan

-This plan details our response to any major emergency including the operational procedures for staff nominated to lead, manage and co-ordinate our strategic tactical response in those situations.
+This plan details our response to any major emergency including the procedures for staff nominated to lead, manage and co-ordinate our strategic and tactical response in those situations.

 Emergency accommodation plan

-This plan details how we set up and run a rest centre when homes and communities need to be evacuated in an emergency.
+This plan details how we provide emergency accommodation including setting up and running a rest centre when homes and communities need to be evacuated in an emergency.

-It also details how we will work with other agencies including Police, Fire, Ambulance, St John’s, British Red Cross, WRVS and RSPCA where a rest centre needs to be set up in Nottinghamshire.
+It also details how we will work with other agencies including Police, Fire, Ambulance, District and Borough Councils and Voluntary Agencies where a rest centre needs to be set up in Nottinghamshire.

 Flood response plan